Beyond Open Looks

 Klay Thompson: Shot Quality vs Actual eFG% and Gap Over the Last 5 Seasons Played

-2024-25 Season: Self Created Shots vs TS% for Selected Players
+2024-25 Season: Self-Created Shots vs TS% for Selected Players

 Kevin Durant vs Kuzma: Shooting Metrics Radar for 2024-25 Season